learn-academy-2023-delta/week-2-assessment/interview-questions.md

 1. What is the difference between a parameter and an argument?

 Your answer:

 Researched answer:

 2. The JavaScript built in method .map() takes predefined parameters.
 What are they?
 Which are required and which are optional?

 Your answer:

 Researched answer:

 3. What is the difference between map and filter?

 Your answer:

 Researched answer:

-4. What is the difference between a function and a method?
+4. What is the DOM?

 Your answer:

 Researched answer:

-5. What is object destructuring?
+5. What is React?
+Why would you use it?

 Your answer:

 Researched answer:

 6. STRETCH: What is hoisting in JavaScript?

 Your answer:

 Researched answer:

 ## Looking Ahead: Terms for Next Week

 Research and define the following terms to the best of your ability.

-1. Class Inheritance:
+1. User stories:

-2. React:
+2. Spread operator:

-3. React state:
+3. React props:

-4. React lifecycle methods:
+4. Conditional rendering:

-5. DOM:
+5. DOM events: